-The emergency fund provides up to $3,000 towards one life-threatening pet emergency per year.
-The emergency fund acts as a security blanket for those unexpected, and often financially crippling, situations where your animal requires immediate medical attention to preserve their life.
+The Emergency Fund provides up to $3,000 towards one life-threatening pet emergency per year.
+The Emergency Fund acts as a security blanket for those unexpected, and often financially crippling, situations where your pet requires immediate medical attention to preserve their life.

 What doesn't the Emergency Fund cover?

 Emergencies that occur prior to the conclusion of the 14-day wait period.

-Emergencies where the member has failed to take the pet to a veterinary provider within 8 hours after emergency fund activation by a Pawp veterinary professional to seek emergency care.
+Emergencies where the member has failed to take the pet to a veterinary provider within 8 hours after emergency referral by a Pawp Veterinary Professional to seek emergency care.

 Preventative care, including, but not limited to: